Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Method

 \subsection{Chain-of-Action}

-Based on the analysis in the previous section, VQA-based LMMs struggle to produce ideal labels due to significant semantic overlap, while Caption-based LMMs face challenges with high parameter tuning costs, poor adaptability, and heavy reliance on filtering strategies.
-However, we observed that each interaction with LMMs provides valuable contextual information that can enhance the identification of target entities.
+Based on the analysis in the previous section, VQA-based methods struggle to produce ideal labels due to significant semantic overlap, while Caption-based methods face challenges with high parameter tuning costs, poor adaptability, and heavy reliance on filtering strategies.
+However, we observed that each interaction with VLMs provides valuable contextual information that can enhance the identification of target entities.
 Inspired by the success of Chain-of-Thought techniques in large language models and the application of In-context learning in multimodal tasks \cite{In-context_learning1, In-context_learning2, In-context_learning3, In-context_learning4}, we propose a simple yet effective Chain-of-Action approach for the GSLs task.